YonatanSherer/fNIRS-Hyperscanning-Tool/README.md

 ### 🧠 Acknowledgments

-Thanks to the neuroscience community and academic mentors for supporting this project.
+Thanks to the neuroscience community and academic mentor Anat Dahan for supporting this project.